SalomePlatform/hexablock/doc/tui_cartgrid.rst

 To add a cartesian grid to the model, the following data are required:

 - the vertex of the initial hexahedron: *pt*
-- the vectors corrsponding to the diametrically opposite vertices to the initial vertex: *vx, vy, vz*
+- the vectors corresponding to the diametrically opposite vertices to the initial vertex: *vx, vy, vz*
 - the number of repetition of this hexahedra along the three axes: *ni, nj, nk*

 Make a Cartesian grid::